Duckulus/minesketch/docs/spec.md

 ## Events

-Events allow you to define functions that get called once a player.
+Events allow you to define functions that get called once a specific action occurs ingame.
 Your event function has to take in a single parameter.
 When your function gets called this parameter will be set to a dictionary that contains some more information about the event.
 The contents of the dictionary depend on the event type.